Philodendron scandens (Heartleaf Philodendron) Indoor Care, Propagation & Common Problems

 Watering

-Water Heartleaf Philodendron thoroughly during the growing season while allowing the top 2-3 inches of soil to dry a little between waterings to keep the soil moderately moist.
+Water Philodendron scandens liberally in spring and summer while allowing the top 2-3 inches of soil to dry a little between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting, yellowing and leaf drop.

-Cut down on watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter to maintain the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely as underwatering can lead to wilting, drooping, yellowing and leaf loss.

 Light Requirements